dmandrioli/sidepane/README.md

 * In push and reveal mode, the size of the panel can't be set in HTML.
 It is 15em by default.
 To change this value, change @PANEL_WIDTH in SidePane.less and regenerate the stylesheet.

-* Blackberry Chrome Mobile on Android have built-in left/right swipe gesture.
+* Blackberry and Chrome Mobile on Android have built-in left/right swipe gesture.
 On these platforms, swipe opening is not really usable.

 ## Known bugs